-One of the most asked question about files in Linux is how can I list file sizes in different formats?
-In this post we will look different commands to get file sizes.
+One of the most asked questions about files in Linux is how can I list file sizes in different formats?
+In this post, we will look at different commands to get file sizes.

-ls command is primary command to list and get information about files and directories in Linux. ls command can be used with -l parameter to get size of files.
+ls command is a primary command to list and get information about files and directories in Linux. ls command can be used with -l parameter to get the size of files.

 $ ls -l nmap-7.31.tgz

 We listed file nmap-7.31.tgz file size in byte but we can make the size information more readable by using -h option.